kunny/RxFirebase/README.md

 ## RxJava Version

-Currently, it depends on RxJava `1.3.2`.
+Built and tested with RxJava `1.3.2`.

 Timeline plans for the RxJava1 compatible line:
 * **July 30, 2017** - Feature freeze (no new bindings), only compatible Firebase SDK updates